aayoung38/arias/README.md

 # arias
-Repository for the Arias music generation project.
+Repository for the Arias autonomous music creation project.